carlocab/tmux-nvr/README.md

 **tmux-nvr** automates the creation of session-specific values for `NVIM_LISTEN_ADDRESS` so that `nvr` will always refer to an nvim process in your current session.

+## Requirements

+- tmux
+- Neovim
+- neovim-remote

+## Installation Using tpm

+Install tmux-nvr using the [tmux plugin manager](https://github.com/tmux-plugins/tpm).
+Add the following line to your `tmux.conf`.

+    set -g @plugin 'carlocab/tmux-nvr'

+## Manual Installation

+Clone this repository using

+    git clone https://github.com/carlocab/tmux-nvr ~/path/to/tmux-nvr

+Add the following line to your `tmux.conf`.

+    run-shell ~/path/to/tmux-nvr/nvr.tmux

+## Usage

+It should just work.

+## Miscellaneous

+For bug reports or questions, please file an issue [here](https://github.com/carlocab/tmux-nvr/issues).